Fishing AT LOS VAQUEROS

 On the north side of the reservoir near Brentwood, there are no services available, but anglers can park at the John Muir Interpretive Center and take a steep hike about a half-mile to fishing areas near the dam and in Peninsula Cove.

-Here is a map of the reservoir.
+Here is a map of the watershed.

 There are three fishing piers along the shore of the reservoir.
 The pier near the Marina is ADA-accessible.